 Alaina began her dance training at the age of 4, at the Royal City School of Ballet and Theatre Jazz (RCSB) in Guelph.
 In her 13 years at RCSB, Alaina learned the value of strength, grace and discipline—skills that have helped influence and inform her current dance practice.
 Encouraged by her sister, Natalie, Alaina got her first taste of belly dance in 2008 under the instruction of Invoketress alumni Stephanie Gamble.
-In 2012, Alaina joined Ishra’s Saffron class.
-Two years later, after completing her apprenticeship, she became a full-fledged member of the Invoketress troupe.
+In 2012, Alaina began taking classes under the instruction of Ishra Blanco and eventually joined the Invoketress Dance troupe.
 Since then, Alaina has been able to perform at a variety of events, including weddings, festivals and charity functions.
-In 2016, she competed in the Star Belly Dancer Canada competition in Toronto and performed as an opening act for Jamaican recording artist Sean Paul at the Guelph Concert Theatre.
+In 2016, she competed in the Star Belly Dancer Canada competition in Toronto and performed as an opening act for Jamaican recording artist Sean Paul and Akon at the Guelph Concert Theatre.

 Alaina enjoys incorporating belly dance with other art forms as well.
 She has been able to do this with performances alongside Juno-nominated Eccodek at the 2015 Guelph Jazz Festival, at the finale of the River Run’s artist in-residence- program The Whole Shebang, as a singer and dancer for the Pirate Festival two years in a row, and within her own visual and performance art practices.